50 Easy Gluten-Free Lunch Ideas for Work, School & Home

 • Pizza bagel – toast your gluten-free bagel, top both sides with shredded cheese and pepperoni and slide it under the broiler for a minute or two.

-• Baked potato topped with bacon and cheddar – bake your potato in the microwave, add cooked bacon and shredded cheddar and melt under the broiler.
+• Baked potato topped with bacon and cheddar – bake your potato in the microwave, add bacon and shredded cheddar then melt under the broiler.

 Breakfast for Lunch

-Anything you would make gluten-free for breakfast, you can also eat for lunch.
+Gluten-free breakfast foods make great lunches.
 Why do we limit certain foods to certain meals?
 Eggs are the perfect example.
 They’re high in protein and they are quick and easy to make.
 Try these ideas.

 • Omelet with side salad